shalimakannan/End-to-End-Data-Analysis-Project/README.md

-# End-to-End-Data-Analysis-Project
+# End-to-End-Data-Analysis-Project done in SQL ans PowerBI
+## A data analyst helping Toman Bike Share to understand if increasing prices next year is possible.

+All files and data provided

-1. Build a Database 2.
-Develop SQL queries  3.
-Connect Power BI to your database 4.
-Build a Dashboard  5.
-Make Analysis Recommendations
+1. Build a Database
+2. Develop SQL queries
+3. Connect Power BI to your database
+4. Build a Dashboard
+5. Make Analysis Recommendations